 Apple's macOS can read NTFS-formatted drives but can't write to them.

-To understand the cross-platform compatibility issue between an NTFS drive and a Mac computer, you should know about file systems.
+To understand the cross-platform incompatibility issue between an NTFS drive and a Mac computer, you should know about file systems.

 A file system is a way of organizing and storing files on drives including internal hard drives, external hard drives, USB flash drives, and memory cards.
 It decides what information is attached to a specific file, like filename, file size, etc. There are a few file systems out there a drive can be formatted into, such as FAT, FAT32, exFAT, NTFS, APFS, etc.

 Windows NTFS (New Technology File System) is the default file system used in Microsoft's Windows 10/8/7/Vista/XP, Windows 2000 and Windows NT operating systems.
 USB flash drives, external hard drives, SD memory cards can be formatted into NTFS too.
-How to Read and write NTFS external hard drives on a Mac is the most usual issue.
+How to Read and write NTFS external hard drives on a Mac is the one of the most asked questions.